Utkarshthgr8/employee-department-management/README.md

 ### Prerequisites

 You _**MUST HAVE**_ Postgress installed and set up with User Name and Password.<br>
-If you are unsure how to install Postgress a quick [YouTube Search](https://www.youtube.com) will definitely help.<br>
+If you are unsure how to install Postgress a quick [YouTube Search](https://www.youtube.com) will help.<br>
-Along with that you will need
+Along with that, you will need Eclipse or some other similar program installed.
 If still not sure, [reach out!](https://github.com/Utkarshthgr8)

 ### Executing program